abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

     title: We work with all kinds of organisations
     subtitle: >-
       We help public and private sector organisations, both large and small.
-Our values are consistent aross all.
-We are based in North East England and operate anywhere.
+Our values are consistent across all.
     pricing_plans:
       - title: Enterprise
         subtitle: Large companies